 Let’s change what it means to be an American Home Cook.
-Let’s go beyond hot dogs and hamburgers (but like, totally still make those too) and learn to enjoy meal preparation and eating, embrace dinner as a time to be with loved ones, and slow down to eat with full pleasure.
+Let’s go beyond hot dogs and hamburgers (but totally still make those too) and learn to enjoy meal preparation and eating, embrace dinner as a time to be with loved ones, and slow down to eat with full pleasure.

-If you’re inspired to cook any of these recipes (or recipes of your own!) don’t hesitate to share it with me via email (email@example.com) or Instagram.
+If you’re inspired to cook any of these recipes (or recipes of your own!) don’t hesitate to share it with me via email (firstname.lastname@example.org) or on Instagram.
 Cooking can feel like a chore but it’s so much easier when you have support.

 I’m excited to have you here and hope we can support each other on our journeys to happy, more fulfilling weekdays through cooking.
 Let’s eat!